mjordan/GitBags/README.md

 1. since Git generates SHA1 checksums for all files, SHA1 checksums in BagIt manifests are redundant (but see below)
 1. Git operations such as diff are not practical on binary files
-1. Git is known not to scale well, so the larger the files in the Bag, the slower Git operations will bei (see "Light mode" below)
+1. Git is known not to scale well, so the larger the files in the Bag, the slower Git operations will be (see "Light GitBags" below)
-1. the size of a GitBag is larger than the equivalent non-Git Bag.
+1. the size of a GitBag is larger than the equivalent non-Git Bagi (also see "Light GitBags" below).

 ## Are GitBags standard Bags?